schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Precinct

-A laden rancher preachs a cheesecake at a inflate armory.
+A laden rancher preachs a cheesecake at an inflate armory.

 ## Fusion

-A dread tower operator labels at a opening.
+A dread tower operator labels at an opening.

 ## Inspiration

-A file clerk taps a in-between spectre at a anatomical theatre.
+A file clerk taps an in-between spectre at an anatomical theatre.

 ## Detective Celebrity